python/cpython/Doc/c-api/typeobj.rst

 ============

-Perhaps one of the most important structures of the Python object system is the structure that defines a new type: the :ctype:`PyTypeObject` structure.
-Type objects can be handled using any of the :cfunc:`PyObject_\*` or :cfunc:`PyType_\*` functions, but do not offer much that's interesting to most Python applications.
+Perhaps one of the most important structures of the Python object system is the structure that defines a new type: the :c:type:`PyTypeObject` structure.
+Type objects can be handled using any of the :c:func:`PyObject_\*` or :c:func:`PyType_\*` functions, but do not offer much that's interesting to most Python applications.
 These objects are fundamental to how objects behave, so they are very important to the interpreter itself and to any extension module that implements new types.